-- 3.1 There were two distinct stages to the programme, beginning in 2019 with the presentation of initial ideas for the site which was undertaken by means of a local public exhibition. - 3.2 The second stage in 2020 and 2021 involved the presentation of revised proposals which sought to respond directly to the feedback received in 2019.
+- 3.1 There have now been three distinct stages to the programme. - 3.2 This began in 2019 with the presentation of initial ideas for the site which was undertaken by means of a local public exhibition. - 3.3 The second stage in 2020 and 2021 involved the presentation of revised proposals which sought to respond directly to the feedback received in 2019.
 As noted above, due to the significant constraints due to the onset of the COVID-19 pandemic and its associated public health restrictions, we concluded that physical/face-to-face engagement was not going to be possible due the COVID-19 restrictions.
-This second stage was therefore virtual in nature.
+This second stage was therefore virtual in nature. - 3.4 The third stage of community involvement, carried out in the latter part of 2023 involved the presentation of further revised proposals which sought to respond directly to the feedback received in 2020 and 2021 as well as representations received in response to the Royal Borough of Kensington and Chelsea's statutory consultation in 2022 on the submitted planning application.
+This new stage employed a hybrid face-to-face and virtual approach.